ibexa/documentation-developer/docs/content_management/content_api/creating_content.md

 [`ContentStruct::setField`](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-ContentStruct.html#method_setField) (line 3) enables you to define the Field values.
 When the Field accepts a simple value, you can provide it directly, as in the example above.
-For some Field Types, for example [images](#creating-an-image), you need to provide an instance of a Value type.
+For some field types, for example [images](#creating-an-image), you need to provide an instance of a Value type.

 ### Creating an image

-Image Field Type requires an instance of its Value type, which you must provide to the [`ContentStruct::setField`](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-ContentStruct.html#method_setField) method.
+Image field type requires an instance of its Value type, which you must provide to the [`ContentStruct::setField`](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-ContentStruct.html#method_setField) method.
-Therefore, when creating a content item of the Image type (or any other content type with an `image` Field Type), the `ContentCreateStruct` is slightly more complex than in the previous example:
+Therefore, when creating a content item of the Image type (or any other content type with an `image` field type), the `ContentCreateStruct` is slightly more complex than in the previous example:

 ``` php
 [[= include_file('code_samples/api/public_php_api/src/Command/CreateImageCommand.php', 56, 69) =]]
 ```

-Value of the Image Field Type contains the path to the image file, as well as other basic information based on the input file.
+Value of the Image field type contains the path to the image file, as well as other basic information based on the input file.

 ### Creating content with RichText